By Joey Seeber

 Respect is not simply being polite – or deferential to your manager.
 In fact, it can the very opposite.
 Respect is having the freedom and confidence to speak up in any situation that will lead to the betterment of the other person, the client, or the company.
 And just as important, respect is being comfortable to admit, “I don’t know the answer” when necessary.

-Businesses that thrive through chaos are built upon these authentic relationships within strong frameworks.
+Businesses that thrive through the chaos are built upon these authentic relationships within strong frameworks.
 I try to live this out by being honest and transparent with our team and clients.

-One way we demonstrated this recently was the decision to transition to our remote workforce plan long before the city of Dallas enacted a shelter in place order.
-We were not clairvoyant, but as a company we had already undergone the necessary infrastructure changes over the previous year to ensure that if needed our team could work remotely.
+One way we demonstrated this recently was the decision to transition to our remote workforce plan long before the city of Dallas enacted a shelter-in-place order.
+We were not clairvoyant, but as a company, we had already undergone the necessary infrastructure changes over the previous year to ensure that if needed our team could work remotely.
 The safety of our team and their family members is paramount.
 Schools were out, childcare was not available, and our employees were trying their very best to juggle home and work.
 The least the company could do is to help ease them into their new normal.

 Get it done right.

 When we first wrote our values, this one was actually just “Get it done.”
 But a client once told us, “You guys not only get it done, I can count on you to get it done right.”
-That stuck with us, and this value evolved to what it is now.
+That stuck with us, and this value evolved into what it is now.